-2026 World Cup Qualification: Predicting England's lineup vs Latvia
+2026 World Cup Qualification: Predicting England's lineup vs Albania

-Jordan Pickford to earn his 80th England cap
+Harry Kane to lead the side and earn his 112th England cap

-Ahead of their World Cup Qualifier against Latvia, Ladbrokes has a punt at predicting England's lineup, with the likes of Bukayo Saka and Harry Kane featuring.
+Ahead of the World Cup Qualifier against Albania, Ladbrokes has a punt at predicting England's lineup, with the likes of Bukayo Saka and Harry Kane featuring.

 Formation: 4-2-3-1